 Background & Bio

-Mr. Johnson-Miller began his career in the Title V program as an administrative intern in 2002, assisting with the preparation of the Title V Application and Annual Report and implementing professional development opportunities for MCH staff at the state and local level.
+Marcus began his career in the Title V program as an administrative intern in 2002, assisting with the preparation of the Title V Application and Annual Report and implementing professional development opportunities for MCH staff at the state and local level.
 His first official position began in 2003 as the contract manager/claims processor for the Bureau of Family Health.
 Later, Marcus managed IDPH’s Child and Adolescent Reporting System, the data system for Title V programs to report activities and services.
-Most recently, Mr. Johnson-Miller served as Iowa’s Title V Block Grant Coordinator and State Coordinator for Iowa’s 1st Five Healthy Mental Development Initiative.
-Through his experience, Mr. Johnson-Miller has well-rounded experience including fiscal management, data management, and program coordination.
+Most recently, he served as Iowa’s Title V Block Grant Coordinator and State Coordinator for Iowa’s 1st Five Healthy Mental Development Initiative.
+Through his experience, Marcus has well-rounded experience including fiscal management, data management, and program coordination.

-Mr. Johnson-Miller received his Bachelor of Science in child and family services in 2002 and a Graduate Certificate in Public Management (CPM) in 2003 from Iowa State University.
+Marcus received his Bachelor of Science (BS) in Child and Family Services in 2002 and a Graduate Certificate in Public Management (CPM) in 2003 from Iowa State University.
 He is interested in maternal and child health, public policy and administration, system development and early childhood issues.